MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 **Copying a level 1 relationship to all entities**

-Assume you’ve created the following structure for Fabrikam:
+Assume you've created the following structure for Fabrikam:

 ##### Fabrikam Hardware